top of page

 My Complaints About LinkedIn

-Over the years that I’ve worked in TLC, I’ve gone through phases where I’ve tried to give LinkedIn a chance.
-After all, so many people say that LinkedIn helped their businesses grow.
-So many people say that ignoring LinkedIn is a foolish mistake that can cost your personal specific interests in the immediate and your professional growth in the long run.
-So I go in and decide that I’m really going to dedicate myself to LinkedIn every once in awhile.
-Inevitably though, I end up losing interest again.
-In thinking about this seemingly neverending cycle, I realized there are two primary complaints I’ve about the LinkedIn environment that always make me turn away.
+Over the years that I’ve worked at TLC, I’ve gone through phases where I’ve tried to give LinkedIn a chance.
+After all, so many people say that LinkedIn has helped their businesses grow.
+Many also say that ignoring LinkedIn is a foolish mistake that can hurt your immediate personal interests and your long-term professional growth.
+So, every once in a while, I decide to really dedicate myself to LinkedIn.
+Inevitably, though, I end up losing interest again.
+Reflecting on this seemingly never-ending cycle, I realized there are two primary complaints I have about the LinkedIn environment that always make me turn away.

 1. I’m invited to network with peers instead of potential customers

-I don’t know if this is the case across all industries, but as a TLC expert, I don’t want to use social media to link with other TLC experts (even though my social accounts would signal otherwise).
-On LinkedIn, where the environment is more professional and less social, I want to be able to network with potential customers and existing customers, not necessarily inherent in my primary sector.
-Unfortunately, when LinkedIn makes recommendations regarding who I should connect with, it always recommends other TLC experts, sometimes even local TLC experts.
+I don’t know if this is the case across all industries, but as a TLC expert, I don’t want to use social media to connect with other TLC experts.
+On LinkedIn, where the environment is more professional and less social, I want to be able to network with potential and existing customers, not necessarily people within my own sector.
+Unfortunately, when LinkedIn makes recommendations about who I should connect with, it always suggests other TLC experts, sometimes even local ones.
 These “connections” simply don’t make sense.
 I don’t want to network with my competition.
 LinkedIn’s advice is not helpful at all!

 2. The endorsements

-This is a feature LinkedIn offers, but it really makes me not want to visit the site.
+This is a feature that LinkedIn offers, but it really makes me not want to visit the site.
 The general idea is that people can “endorse” you for skills and/or talents.
-The problems are many.
-First, no commentary is needed, so a person who has never worked with you and may not even know you really well can endorse you simply hoping that you will reciprocate.
+However, there are many problems.
+First, no commentary is required, so a person who has never worked with you and may not even know you well can endorse you simply in the hope that you will reciprocate.
 That is not valuable for either of you.
-Speaking of reciprocating, once you start returning endorsements, LinkedIn keeps suggesting more and more people you can endorse.
-Soon endorsing, which sounds like a great gift, can occupy the same mental capacity as flipping through channels on the television.
-These endorsements become completely meaningless and really seem more like a gaming technique than anything else.
+Speaking of reciprocating, once you start returning endorsements, LinkedIn keeps suggesting more and more people for you to endorse.
+Soon, endorsing - which sounds like a great gesture - can occupy the same mental capacity as flipping through channels on television.
+These endorsements become completely meaningless and seem more like a gaming technique than anything else.

 This site does not use profiling cookies and do not track the habits and history of visitors to send them personalized advertisements.
 It is not comparable to a journalistic newspaper, as it is updated without any regular periodicity.
 It cannot therefore be considered an editorial product pursuant to Italian law n.
 62 of 7 March 2001.
 Lyrics and photographs are not protected, in the case of use on other sites you are invited to request authorization to pick up, to quote the source and create a link to these pages.
 All images on the site, unless otherwise specified from time to time, derive from photographs taken in person, from the authorized use of digital material or from scanning of old paper originals such as photographs or postcards.
 Any similarities of some images with others that you may find on other un-mentioned sites, are due to the uniqueness of the subjects reproduced.